amer-sabah/spoonacular-service/README.md

 Before building the application, you need to install the `spoonacular-api-clients` dependency locally:

-1. Clone or download the spoonacular-api-clients library
+1. Clone or download the spoonacular-api-clients library from [https://github.com/ddsky/spoonacular-api-clients](https://github.com/ddsky/spoonacular-api-clients)
 2. Navigate to the spoonacular-api-clients directory
 3. Run Maven install: